 Humour, Popular Culture, Trivia, Etc.

-This page lists, in chronological order, various items that make fun of Sorabji and of his music (such as articles published as April Fools’ Day jokes) as well as various bits of trivia or unusual events and use of, or reference to, Sorabji’s personality or music in the arts and popular culture.
+This page lists, in chronological order, various items that make fun of Kaikhosru Shapurji Sorabji and of his music (such as articles published as April Fools’ Day jokes) as well as various bits of trivia or unusual events and use of, or reference to, Sorabji’s personality or music in the arts and popular culture.

 1969-70: Series of Letters to Sorabji